johngodlee/geotaster_git_workshop/index.md

 If you forget which branch you are on or which branches you have available, you can view them by typing `git branch`.

 FINALLY, what happens if we try to merge the `shell_test` branch into the `master` branch?
-Hopefully, if you have followed the instructions, you wil find that there is a conflict!!!
+Hopefully, if you have followed the instructions, you will find that there is a conflict!!!
 Specifically that there is a conflict in `example.sh`.
 Git doesn't know how to deal with changes we made on the `master` branch since we split off the `shell_test` branch, as they would be overwritten by equivalent changes on the `shell_test` branch.
 To fix this, you will have to manually choose which copy of the code or mixture of the code to keep.

 Open the offending `example.sh` file in a text editor and you should see this: